 Results The simulation results were compared to flux tower measurements of an intensively managed grassland site in Switzerland in 2006 and were evaluated for three different periods: i) the main vegetation growth period (May - September); ii) a period in May during which the measured water-filled pore space (WFPS) at a depth of 5 cm exceeded 0.80 (May); and iii) a period in July during which the driest soil conditions at a depth of 5 cm were observed and WFPS ranged between 0.40 - 0.60.

-Plant growth simulations Statistical evaluations (root mean square error: RMSE) indicated that the ability of the models to simulate the measured LAI dynamics declines in the order: I>IV>II>V>III.
+Plant growth simulations Models II-V simulated daily average above-ground biomass growth rates of 4 - 7 g ⋅ m⁻² day⁻¹ from May to August 2006, with maximal rates of 20 g ⋅ m⁻² day⁻¹ and minimal values of 0.1 g ⋅ m⁻² day⁻¹.
+Since model I did not have a dynamic growth model, no growth rates were calculated.
+Statistical evaluations (root mean square error: RMSE) indicated that the ability of the models to simulate the measured LAI dynamics declines in the order: I>IV>II>V>III.
 Model III, the model with the highest RMSE (1.1 m² m⁻²), underestimated the LAI in June but overestimated it twofold in July, reaching LAI values of greater than 7 m² m⁻² at the end of August.
 Such high LAI values together with canopy heights of up to 1.2 m are realistic for extensively managed hay fields at low alpine altitudes (Körner, 2003).
 Under the intensively managed conditions of the pasture examined in the present study, the measured late-season values are overestimated almost three-fold.
 In the simulations by models II, IV, and V the LAI values declined to 0.5 after harvest events, due to the model assumption by Thornley (1998) that the LAI is proportional to the canopy height, which declined due to cutting.
 The measured LAI values were underestimated by 20–55 %.
 In agreement with the measurements, a maximum LAI of approximately 2.5 m² m⁻² was simulated in mid-July before the third harvest event.
 Based on its RMSE value (RMSE=0.31 m² m⁻²), model I best simulated the LAI dynamics via linear interpolations between monthly mean measurements.
 However, model I failed to capture the abrupt declines of LAI at harvest followed by the increase in LAI due to canopy re-growth (Fig. 1).